ave-llan/nmusic/api.md

 ```
 <a name="parsePitch"></a>
 ## parsePitch(sciPitch) ⇒ <code>object</code> &#124; <code>false</code>
-Parse a pitch string and return its properties or
+parses a pitch string and return its components in an object or
 false if the string is not valid

 **Kind**: global function